 - Neuropsychological evaluations: A neuropsychological evaluation can give important information about common cognitive difficulties such as problems with attention, memory, learning, and problem-solving.

-At Gillette Children’s Specialty Healthcare, we also offer prenatal consultations.
+At Gillette Children’s, we also offer prenatal consultations.
 During the consultation we can share information about the signs of spina bifida and what’s involved in doing spina bifida tests.

 Spina Bifida Treatment

 Because spina bifida affects many areas of the body, Gillette brings together an extensive team of internationally recognized experts to care for your child.

 The following are the most common types of spina bifida treatment.